Sarah Murphy (politician)

-Sarah Murphy (born 20 October 1986) is a Welsh Labour and Co-operative politician, serving as Minister for Mental Health and Wellbeing since July 2024.

-She was elected as the Member of the Senedd (MS) for the Bridgend constituency at the 2021 Senedd election with a majority of 4,064.
+Sarah Murphy (born 20 October 1986) is a Welsh Labour and Co-operative politician, serving as Member of the Senedd for Pen-y-bont Bro Morgannwg since May 2026.
+She previously served as the Member of the Senedd (MS) for the Bridgend constituency from May 2021 to 2026.
+She also previously served as Minister for Mental Health and Wellbeing from July 2024 to May 2026.

 Early life and education

 Sarah Murphy was born in East Glamorgan General Hospital in Church Village in 1986, and grew up near Pontypridd with her family.
 She attended Cardinal Newman R.C.
 Secondary School and Coleg Morgannwg, before studying English Literature at Reading University from 2005 to 2008.
 In 2016, she graduated from the School of Journalism, Media & Communication at Cardiff University with an MA (Distinction) in Digital Media & Society.
 She was awarded a scholarship from Cardiff University and a grant from the Leathersellers’ Company Charitable Fund to carry out her studies.

 Professional career and trusteeships

 After graduating Murphy worked as the Head of Events for Welsh Labour between 2009 and 2012, and then worked in London for a global property development company.
 In 2017, as the Research Analyst for Lee Waters AM, Murphy developed and implemented the first open-source, online crowdsourcing platform for a Welsh Assembly Member.
 Following the 2017 general election, she was appointed as the Senior Communications Manager to Anna McMorrin MP, and the then Senior Advisor to the Shadow Secretary of State for Wales.

 Prior to being elected, Murphy was a Trustee for Brynawel Rehab based in Llanharan, the leading residential centre for the treatment of alcohol and drug dependencies in Wales.
 She was also the Chair of Sustainable Wales, a charity based in Porthcawl that supports community-based sustainable development.
 In 2020, she produced the webinar series "Circular Economy: A Design for Life" attended by leading experts from across Wales and the UK.